mfidino/bates_phenology/README.md

 <br>
 <br>

-**bates_2017_migratory_status.csv:** These data relate a species to a specific migratory group as well as its American Ornithological Union (AOU) 4-letter alpha code.
+**migratory_status.csv:** These data relate a species to a specific migratory group as well as its American Ornithological Union (AOU) 4-letter alpha code.

 | Column header | Data type | Description |
 |---|---|---|